c-scale-community/workflow-coastal-hydrowaq/README.md

 3. Navigate to `$HOME/use-case-hisea/scripts/preprocessing/tide_physical_chemical` and do:

 		docker build --tag preprocessing .

+4. Navigate to and do:
+		docker build -t postprocess .

 4. Pull docker image for Delft3D Flexible Mesh by doing: